joesingo/truthdiscovery/doc/visual.rst

 Datasets
 --------

-A truth-discovery dataset can be represented visually as directed graph, where the nodes are the sources, claims and objects, and there is an edge from each source to each claim it makes, and an edge between each claim and the variable it relates to.
+A truth discovery dataset can be represented visually as directed graph, where the nodes are the sources, claims and objects, and there is an edge from each source to each claim it makes, and an edge between each claim and the variable it relates to.